Skip to main content

 Provision a new device

 Once we have an application, it’s time to start provisioning devices.
-To do this, first download a balenaOS image from balena.io.
-Pick the development image that is appropriate for your device.
+To do this, first download a balenaOS image for your device.
+For this example we are using a Raspberry Pi 3.

 Unzip the downloaded image and use the balena CLI to configure it: